WDI-SEA/notes/00-config-deployment/installfest/osx/readme.md

 We will be using slack to communicate throughout the course.
 You should've received an invite to our channels via e-mail.
 You can login via the web browser, but downloading / installing the app is highly recommended.

 [Download Slack](https://slack.com/downloads)

-## GArnet

-~~We will be using GArnet to manage the course.
-You'll be able to see a list of assigned deliverables, submissions, evaluations, and your attendance record.
-Your managers will give you an invite link.~~

-GA Seattle isn't currently using this system - your homework progress and attendance will be reported to you regularly by your instructor and is also available on request.

 ## Homebrew